Ianirwin18/Note-Taker/README.md

 ## Usage

 - Press '➕' to add a new note
-- Delete previously made notes with the '🗑'
+- Delete previously made notes with the red '🗑'
 - View already made notes on the left column of the page

 ## Links